 Our pricing plan depends on how many evaluations you purchase.
 The more you purchase the lower each evaluation cost.
 Evaluations as low as $25 exist.

-Once you have conducted a FAR Part 77 evaluation and a Penetration exists, the user will be given the opportunity complete an online TERPS evaluation.
+Once you have conducted a FAR Part 77 evaluation and a Penetration exists, the user will be given the opportunity to complete an online TERPS evaluation.

 Though your object penetrates FAR Part 77 does not mean it effects the Instrument Approach or Departures at your airport and a favorable determination may be possible.

 Check out this short video on how easy it is to use SlopeVIEW to evaluate obstruction penetrations around you airport.

 Mast In Action